-Over the last five years, serving the people of Central Arkansas as a member of the U.S. House of Representatives, I have loved the interaction across the district that has led to wonderful ideas for legislation or a badly needed project to benefit our local economic growth.
+Over the last nine years, serving the people of Central Arkansas as a member of the U.S. House of Representatives, I have loved the interaction across the district that has led to wonderful ideas for legislation or a badly needed project to benefit our local economic growth.
 In this video series, you’ll learn how some key accomplishments in Congress came from your ideas.
 If you come up with a good suggestion to improve central Arkansas, please do not hesitate to contact me.

 Right to Try - Episode 1